 This post may contain affiliate links, which Globe Guide receives compensation for with each click or purchase at no additional cost to you.
 Thanks for your support!

-With its laid-back vibe and serene setting of windswept hills, big skies and a peaceful river that winds through the heart of the city, Saskatoon is the perfect place to hit the reset button.
 While this beautiful prairie city has a small town feel, it has everything you need to unwind, revive and recharge: think creative cuisine, luxe accommodations, inventive elixirs, rejuvenating body treatments and incredible natural areas on its doorstep.
 From outdoor adventures to medicine walks, here are some of the best ways to get your wellness fix in Saskatoon, Saskatchewan.

 Sip at: Three Treasures Tonics